-The RFID solution was installed at Mayo Clinic Rochester in the GI/Colorectal Surgery suites in various building within the Mayo Rochester campus and at the Department of Pathology and Laboratory Services in Mayo's Hilton building in Rochester, MN.
-The specimens are delivered from the surgical suites to the pathology lab via Mayo's unique tube transportation system which is also equipped with RFID pad technology at each entry/transfer station.
+The RFID solution was installed at the hospital in the GI/Colorectal Surgery suites in various buildings within the health system's campus and at the Department of Pathology and Laboratory Services.
+The specimens are delivered from the surgical suites to the pathology lab via the hospital's unique tube transportation system which is also equipped with RFID technology at each entry/transfer station.